 - professional standing / recognition in, or membership of, a professional body

-- With Graduate Certificate programs, alternative entry criteria may be specified such as:
+For Graduate Certificate programs, other entry criteria may be specified, such as:

-USC makes admission offers for postgraduate programs to applicants who are judged to have a reasonable expectation of success in the program to which they are made an offer, in accordance with the Admissions, Enrolments and Graduation - Academic Policy.
+USC makes admission offers to applicants who we believe have a reasonable chance of succeeding in the program they’re applying for – in line with our Admissions, Enrolments and Graduation - Academic Policy.